syncfusion-content/maui-docs/MAUI/LinearGauge/bar-pointer.md

 # Bar Pointer in .NET MAUI Linear Gauge (SfLinearGauge)

 A bar pointer is an accenting line or shaded background that can be placed on a Linear Gauge to mark any current value in the axis track.
 The bar pointers always start from the minimum value of the axis and end with the specified value.
-So the [`Value`]() property is a required parameter for creating a bar pointer.
+So, the [`Value`]() property is a required parameter for creating a bar pointer.

 ## Default bar pointer